jyothiv-codes/Casium/README.md

 - Node.js 16 or higher
 - npm or yarn
 - Google Cloud account for Gemini API access
+- SQLite (DB Browser for SQLite is helpful)

 ### Backend Setup
 ```bash